azhu7/Chess/README.md

 # Chess
 Chess game implemented in C++

-Usage
+Dependencies:
+>g++-4.9 for <regex> support

+Usage:
-To move a piece, enter current tile, then destination tile.
+>To move a piece, enter current tile, then destination tile.
 Example: 'A2 C3'
-For help, type 'help'
+>For help, type 'help'
-To quit, type 'quit'
+>To quit, type 'quit'